 Free CFP Exam Tax Planning Practice Questions

-Master tax planning for the CFP exam.
-Questions test individual income taxation, tax-advantaged accounts, capital gains strategies, and the interaction of tax planning with other financial planning areas.
+Tax planning on the CFP exam tests individual income taxation, tax-advantaged accounts (401(k), IRA, Roth), capital gains strategies, and the interaction of tax planning with retirement, estate, and investment planning (CFP Board).

 2026 Syllabus